Bogyiszló

 Bogyiszló is a village in Tolna County in Hungary.
-Famous for its hot, white-skinned peppers.
+The village is famous for its hot, white-skinned peppers.

 Geography

 Bogyiszló is located from 11 km east from Szekszárd, in the southern part of Mezőföld, near the Danube river and Sió channel mouth.

 Approach: from road number 6 from west-direction, or from road number 51 from east-direction, on M9 highway, across the Danube on bridge named after Ladislaus I of Hungary.

 History

 Based on archaeological finds, Bogyiszló has already been populated area in the ages of Avars.